Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Multi-field Temporal Model Architecture

 \section{Multi-field Temporal Model Architecture}

-The MSTM is designed for spatio-temporal prediction of shock dynamics in porous media.
+The MSTM is designed for spatio-temporal prediction of shock dynamics in porous and architected lattice materials.
 It utilizes a hybrid architecture that combines convolutional layers for spatial feature extraction with an LSTM module to capture temporal dependencies within the input data.
 The model consists of 36,834,032 trainable parameters.
-It operates on input data of shape \((\text{batch size}, T, 7, 60, 60)\), where \(T\) represents the temporal window size, and each sample consists of seven physical fields (pressure, density, velocity in \(x\), velocity in \(y\), materials, energy, and temperature) with a spatial resolution of \(60 \times 60\).
+It operates on input data of shape \((\text{batch\_size}, T, 7, 60, 60)\), where \(T\) is the temporal window size, and each sample consists of seven physical fields with a spatial resolution of \(60 \times 60\) (pressure, density, material indicator, energy, temperature, and two in-plane velocity components).
+These correspond to velocity in \(r\) and \(z\) for the porous case, and velocity in \(x\) and \(y\) for the architected lattice case.
 The data is normalized independently for each field to the interval \([0,1]\) using min-max scaling.
 The minimum and maximum values are computed across all time steps and training sequences, ensuring a consistent transformation.
 The same normalization parameters are applied to the validation and test datasets.

-The model is trained in an autoregressive manner, where it predicts the next time step given previous sequences.
-The output maintains the same shape as the input, allowing for recursive inference over extended time sequences.
+The model is trained autoregressively to predict the next time step from the previous $T$ frames.
+It outputs $(\text{batch\_size},1,7,60,60)$ and is rolled out by sliding the input window forward and feeding predictions back as inputs.
 The CNN module extracts hierarchical spatial features at each time step, which are then processed by the LSTM module to learn the temporal evolution of shock propagation.
 The final fully connected layer reconstructs the output at each time step, ensuring consistency with the underlying physical system.

 Table \ref{table:architecture.} provides a detailed description of the model architecture, training setup, and implementation details to facilitate reproducibility.